OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 +++++++++++++++++++++++++++++++++++++

 You need to provide Launchpad with your userid before you can merge from openmdao to your branch or push a branch back to openmdao.
-In your home directory on your Windows machine, type:
+On your Windows machine, type:

 ::